IDname-git/proxy-searcher/README.md

 # Requirments
--Python 3.5+ (I am not completly sure)
+windows

 # Tutorial

-1. Obtain the script from the "Releases" tab by downloading it.
+1. Obtain the executable from the "Releases" tab by downloading it.
-2. Navigate to the directory containing the script in your file explorer.
+2. Navigate to the directory containing the executable in your file explorer.
-3. Open the Command Prompt within the script's directory.
+3. Open the executable.
-4. Execute the script by entering the command 'python main.py' into the Command Prompt.
-5. Follow the prompts to fill out the required information.
+4. Follow the prompts to fill out the required information.